 Glencoe Landscape photography training course

-£400 for all three days of photography training book with a £100 deposit.
+£450 for all three days of photography training

 One of the most magnificent and photogenic landscapes in the UK, Glencoe and the surrounding area is a photographers paradise.
 During the three day workshop we’ll explore the Glencoe valley with rugged mountains, waterfalls and grand vistas as well as heading a little further afield to photograph a number of other stunning locations.